OSSELINAlexandre/Linux_com_primitives/README.md

 ## msgQueue

-the message queue is an inter-process communication tools.
-It provide a solution to communication structures through processes.
+the message queue is an inter-process communication tool.
+It provides a solution to communication structures through processes.

 I use this tools for a simple booking theater system.
 The software is separated in a basic server-client architecture.
-I use the message to exchange the informations related to the reservation or consultation of theater shows.
+I use the message to exchange the informations related to the reservation or consultation of theater shows, and the information realted to a given show.

-Message queue are bi-directional, identified by an id and fairly and fun to use.
+Message queue's are bi-directional, identified by an id and fairly simple and fun to use.